Updated March 2026 | By Jake Mercer, ToolShed Tested

 Drill Bit Types and When to Use Each One

 Walking into the drill bit aisle can be overwhelming.
-There are dozens of styles, coatings, and materials—all designed for specific jobs.
+There are dozens of styles, coatings, and materials -- all designed for specific jobs.
+Over the years in my shop I've wrecked enough bits by using the wrong type on the wrong material to know that this selection decision matters more than most people realize.
 This guide cuts through the confusion so you always grab the right bit.

 Best for: Metal, wood, plastic